feynon/carlosbecker.com/content/post/2012-08-06-guice-and-junit.md

 }
 ```

 Pretty easy, **but**, when you want to inject some generic thing, like `Foo<Bar>`, e.g., the things start to be ugly.
-So, you start look around, trying to found some framework… and found it, but these frameworks come with a lot of thing you don't need, like Mockito or anything else.
+So, you start look around, trying to found some framework... and found it, but these frameworks come with a lot of thing you don't need, like Mockito or anything else.
 What could you do, so?

 Well, I found a great way to solve this.